Communication includes so much more than just talking — it’s how we connect, understand, and express ourselves.

 Q: What should I expect during a therapy session?

-Q: Do you accept insurance?
+Q: Does the clinic accept insurance?

 Q: Is teletherapy effective?

-Yes — for many clients, teletherapy has been shown to be just as effective as in-person sessions.
+A: Yes, for many clients, teletherapy has been shown to be just as effective as in-person sessions.
 With the right tools and caregiver support, children can make excellent progress in a virtual setting.
 Teletherapy is evidence-based and used widely to deliver high-quality speech and language services.